 Participants will learn all the basics from knot tying and belaying to rappelling and rope systems.
 Each night you will return to camp to unwind, cook dinner and hand out with your new climbing partners.

 If you are the kind of person who likes a little bit of everything, then Multi Pre-O is for you!

 Each day you will get to try your hand at a new activity including, canoeing, backpacking, rock climbing, and whitewater rafting.
-Every night, each of the five individual multi groups returns to base camp.
+Every night, each of the five individual multi groups returns to base camp at Ohiopyle State Park in PA.
 This allows for you to mingle with people outside of your small group, to hang out and play games around the fire and to meet new friends!

 This trip is well suited for those looking for daily adventure with the ability to return to camp and relax.

 On our Whitewater Kayaking Pre-O trip, we will get you started in your own kayak and in no time you will be on a whitewater adventure.
 We will paddle numerous rivers in the Maryland and West Virginia area.